Tips & Tricks

 Make the most of any small outdoor space, regardless of size, shape, or style, with a touch of inspiration.
 With every garden plant, furniture piece, water feature, or structural element, you have the power to transform your space into the ideal garden that suits you.

-a table for two?
+A table for two?

 A bistro-style table (reminding us of croissant stops in Paris) makes for versatile seating and an alfresco dining situation.
 The chairs can be moved around and even folded away whilst you use the table for potting your plants.

-Small Garden Water Feature
+Water Feature

 A water feature in a small garden adds movement, calming sounds and visiting wildlife and birds.
 When we say water feature, this could be anything from a trickling fountain to a waterfall wall installation.
 Look for wide shallow pots and seal drainage holes or old zinc planters; either way, ensure there is a way for wildlife to climb out.